 Big Bend Power Station is in southeastern Hillsborough County on Tampa Bay.
 It sits on nearly 1,500 acres on Big Bend Road in Apollo Beach across from our Manatee Viewing Center.
 Big Bend’s cooling system provides clean warm water for the manatees that enjoy this refuge during the winter months.

-Big Bend Power Station has four coal-fired units with a combined output of more than 1,700 megawatts.
-The first unit began service in 1970; the second and third generating units were added in 1973 and 1976, respectively; and Unit Four was added in 1985.
-A natural gas- and fuel oil-fired peaking unit was installed in 2009 to provide additional power during periods of peak demand.
+Prior to its 2022 modernization, Big Bend Power Station had four coal-fired units with a combined output of more than 1,700 megawatts.
+The first unit began service in 1970; the second and third generating units were added in 1973 and 1976, and Unit Four was added in 1985.
+A natural gas and fuel-oil-fired peaking unit was installed in 2009 to provide additional power during periods of peak demand.

-Gypsum is used locally in wallboard (drywall) for construction, in cement and concrete for construction and in agriculture as a soil nutrient or fertilizer
+- Gypsum is used locally to make wallboard (drywall), cement and concrete for construction and in agriculture as a soil nutrient or fertilizer.

-Fly ash, a fine particulate material that results from the combustion of coal and is collected in the electrostatic precipitators in all four Big Bend Units, is used in the cement and concrete industries.
+- Fly ash is a fine particulate material from the combustion of coal.
+It’s collected in the electrostatic precipitators at Big Bend Unit 4 and is used in the cement and concrete industries.

 - Slag, which is collected at the bottom of the furnace, is a hard, glass-like material with many reuses, including in cement.
 Its hard quality makes it valuable to use as a high-velocity blast material to clean ships, storage tanks and other large metal surfaces.